pacanada/chess-python/README.md

 - [x] Explore deepcopy for tree generation, it takes a lot of time (only copying board improves performance)
 - [ ] Simplify castling
-- [ ] it is parsin fen all the time